semmatoninn/AqSolDB/README.md

 # Predicting Aquaeous Drug Solubility

 # Problem
 Poor aqueous solubility is a major challenge in pharmaceutical research, with a large proportion of new drug candidates exhibiting low water solubility that limits absorption and bioavailability.
 According to reviews in the pharmaceutical literature, up to 70–90% of drug candidates in the development pipeline are poorly water-soluble, significantly reducing their drug-likeness and complicating formulation efforts.
 Poor solubility often leads to inadequate drug absorption in vivo, necessitating higher doses or formulation changes, and is a major contributor to costly failures in drug development.
-Predicting solubility early enables scientists to select appropriate drug delivery methods and formulation strategies that improve bioavailability and increase the likelihood of clinical success.
+Predicting solubility early enables scientists to select appropriate drug delivery methods and formulation strategies that improve bioavailability and increase the likelihood of clinical success.[1][2][3]

 # Dataset Description: AqSolDB
 AqSolDB is a curated dataset of experimentally measured aqueous solubility values (logS) for diverse organic compounds collected from multiple literature sources.
 It is commonly used as a benchmark for molecular property prediction because solubility is a fundamental physicochemical property that strongly influences drug absorption, formulation strategy, and bioavailability.